psegre/fphd/fpga/practicum/3_LED_pattern_mux/README.md

 [[**Home**](https://github.com/lpacher/fphd)] [[**Back**](https://github.com/lpacher/fphd/tree/master/fpga/practicum)]

-For this practicum **try yourself** to write a suitable multiplexing logic to alternatively drive LD7-LD6-LD5-LD4 standard LEDs available on the _Arty_ board with `1010` and `0101` patterns.
+For this practicum **try yourself** to write a suitable multiplexing logic to alternatively drive the four standard LEDs available on the Digilent _Arty_ board with either `1010` or `0101` patterns according to the position of a slide-switch.

 <br />